isomerpages/govtech-gobusiness/pages/solutionrepo/solution2459.md

 ## Mode and Schedule of Payment

- - Direct Purchase
+ - Subscription or Leasing

 ## Vendor Information

- Web URL: www.ottegroup.com <br>Contact Hotline: 66842268 <br>Contact Email: sgsales@ottegroup.com <br>
+ Web URL: https://sugatitravel.com/ <br>Contact Hotline: 91273257 <br>Contact Email: hello@sugatitravel.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.